Striving for Racial Equity

 Well, from my own experience.
 I think you are doing well at least compare to other communities.
 I'll just suggest you invest in more public infrastructure and amenities

-Wilsonbag over 3 years ago
+Wilsonbag almost 4 years ago

 I want to thank the city of Golden and Dr. Nita Tyler for having this discussion.
 I learned a lot and hope to put the things I learned into action.
 I am eager for the city of Golden to move forward in it's work for racial equity.

-Pamela H Thompson over 3 years ago
+Pamela H Thompson almost 4 years ago

 WOW.
 So you have to use one "race?"
 We are all One.
 Human beings.
 By saying "Black people matter in Golden leaves out ever other "race."
 Asian, Latino, That is very sad.
 We all know that EVERY human matters.
 Stop this "race" thing.
 It is 2020.
 Time to understand we are ALL one. ✌️